 The only way to change the distance between the steering wheel and me is to change out the steering wheel with a different dish.
 So, what's the proper distance between me and the steering wheel, all you need to do is force yourself into the back of the seat and stick your arms up on top of the wheel and right where the wheel meets your arm.
 It should be at your wrist.
 Just like that, that's perfect, then you could grab nine and three, and you want to check your bend in your elbow.

 You want a little bit of a bend like that.
 You don't want to be all the way out and you don't want to be all the way tucked in so this is perfect for me now what about our deep dish wheel?
 If we install the deep dish wheel check this out, you can see my wrist is out here and the wheels all the way over here.
 That's too close, this isn't good.
 Also, when i'm nine and three my elbows are tucked into my body - and you can't steer like this, so this deep dish is no good and that's exactly why we're going with a shallow dish steering wheel now.
+The last thing to look for is the bolt pattern of your steering wheel, and this is pretty important, because different steering wheels have different bolt patterns and, depending on what steering wheel, you get means you have to get the correct, quick release hub that matches that bolt Pattern and the correct hub adapter, which matches the bolt pattern.
+Now these are the three most common bolt patterns and the brands they go with so depending on which brand you choose.
+You need to make sure that you get a hub, adapter and quick release.
+Adapter that fits that steering wheel.

 So just keep that in mind all right.
 So now you know how to pick out the best steering wheel for your application.
 Let's finish up this video by installing our push button for the nitrous for the line lock for our radio communications and then, let's get in and out of the car i'll show you the difference, because the difference is huge.
 Okay.